abhijitsarkar/feign/README.md

 ```
    * Full regex supported: Mapping of requests to responses is only limited by your regex skill.
-   * Ability to match request body and return response based on hard-coded text, file system resource,
+   * Ability to match request body and return response based on hard-coded text, url resource,
-   classpath resource, and using JSON path or XPath.
-(This is work in progress).
+   classpath resource.
    * You are in charge: Want more control over the request/response mapping?
-No problemo.
+No problem.
-   Create your own mapper classes and configure in the `application.yml` file.
+   Create your own mapper classes and configure in the `application.yml`.
-   * Optional recording of requests: The request can be saved in an in-memory MongoDB
+   * Optional recording of requests: The request can be saved in a backend data store
-   and served on a platter via Spring HATEOAS.
-Example below.
+   and served on a platter using Spring HATEOAS.
+By default, an embedded MongoDB module is provided

-Request in `curl` format:
+   but you can swap it out with any persistence of your choice.
+   * Extensive test coverage.

+   Example of retrieving recorded request using `curl`:
 ```
 curl -H "Accept: application/hal+json" -X GET "http://localhost:port/requests"
 ```